ben-stafford/GCaMP_Analysis/README.md

 day1_000_control.mat

-If two file are analyzed, the output file will have a name like:
+If two files are analyzed, the output file will have a name like:

 day1_000_002_control.mat